ArthurAhiyarov/Contract-for-rewards/README.md

+# Main Features

+The contract implements two withdraw functions.
+The first one can be used by any address, the second is dedicated for calls from offchain by the owner.

 # Basic Sample Hardhat Project

 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.